GrandFelix/cakephp-webpack/README.md

 This command will create webpack.config.json in app root dir so webpack caa use it!

-In root of app run next command (if you installed it globally, which is preferred!)
+In root of app run next command for development build

 **--watch** option is optional